How to Set a Barcode Crop Region in C#

 $vbLabelText $csharpLabel

-Once we have defined the CropRegions where we want IronBarcode to read, we can apply the object into BarcodeReaderOptions as one of the properties, besides other settings.
+Once you have defined the CropRegions where you want IronBarcode to read, you can apply the object into BarcodeReaderOptions as one of the properties, along with other settings.
 This can then be used as a parameter in the BarcodeReader.Read() method.
 The code snippet below shows this process:

 :path=/static-assets/barcode/content-code-examples/how-to/set-crop-region-apply-CropRegion.cs